Umami Pot

 What is Kinako Nejiri?

-Kinako Nejiri is a traditional Japanese confection made by mixing starch syrup with kinako, then twisting it into a stick-like shape.
+Kinako Nejiri is a traditional Japanese confection made by mixing starch syrup with kinako and twisting it into a stick-like shape.
 "Kinako" refers to roasted soybean flour, and "Nejiri" means twist.
-Due to its stick-like shape, it is also known as "Kinako Bou" (kinako stick).
+Due to its stick-like shape, it is also known as "Kinako Bou" (kinako stick), though this version is not twisted.

-It has a long history, dating back to the 17th century when a confectioner in Kyoto created it as a celebratory treat.
+It has a long history, dating back to the 17th century, when a confectioner in Kyoto created it as a celebratory snack.
 Because of its long shelf life and portability, it gradually spread throughout Japan.
-As a result, it remains popular today as a traditional snack enjoyed across the country.
+Today, it remains popular as a traditional snack enjoyed across the country.

 Kinako Nejiri (Japanese twisted soybean flour snack)

-Some people might not be familiar with kinako in the first place.
+Some of you might not be familiar with kinako at all.

-It is a fine flour produced by grinding roasted soybeans into a powder.
-It is typically made from yellow soybeans, which are heated to remove their distinctive smell and give them a savory aroma.
-While in English it is translated as 'roasted soybean flour' or 'roasted soybean powder,' in Japanese, the literal translation would be 'yellow-colored (kina) flour/powder (ko).'
+It is a fine flour made by grinding roasted soybeans into a powder.
+It is typically made from yellow soybeans, which are roasted to reduce their distinctive smell and give them a savory aroma.
+While it is often translated into English as “roasted soybean flour” or “roasted soybean powder,” the literal meaning in Japanese is “yellow-colored (kina) flour/powder (ko).”

-Powdered kinako is easily digested and absorbed, allowing you to gain the nutritional benefits of soybeans directly.
-This is why it is a popular ingredient in Japan, and some people actively incorporate it into their diets for health reasons.
+Kinako is easy to digest and absorb, allowing your body to take in the nutritional benefits of soybeans more efficiently.
+This is one reason why it is a popular ingredient in Japan, and some people even include it in their diet specifically for its health benefits.

-There is a reason why this traditional confection has a twisted shape.
-This twisted form is modeled after 'shimenawa.'
+There is a reason why kinako nejiri has a twisted shape: it is modeled after a shimenawa.

-Shimenawa is a rope found in Japanese shrines that separates the realm of the gods from the world we inhabit, considered to bring good luck in Japan.
-Originally, this confection was born from an attempt to express the pattern of shimenawa using soybean flour confectionery.
-Later on, this shape was accepted by the common people as auspicious and spread as a snack enjoyed casually at home.
+A shimenawa is a sacred rope found at Japanese shrines that marks the boundary between the realm of the gods and the human world, and is believed to bring good luck in Japan.
+Originally, this confection was created to resemble the shape of a shimenawa using soybean flour.
+Over time, this twisted shape came to be seen as auspicious and became a snack casually enjoyed at home.

 Therefore, when making this snack, it is common to twist it.
-Nevertheless, if you want to make it simpler, it is not necessary to twist it.
-Feel free to enjoy it in your preferred style.
+However, if you want to simplify the process, twisting is not necessary.
+Feel free to enjoy it in whatever form you prefer.

-This traditional Japanese confection is typically enjoyed for its distinct soybean flour flavor, but you can also alter the taste by changing or adding ingredients.
+This traditional Japanese confection is typically enjoyed for its distinct soybean flour flavor, but you can also modify the taste by changing or adding ingredients.

-In Japan, you can find variations like kinako nejiri made with uguisuko (green soybean flour), or incorporating grated sesame seeds or matcha powder.
-Start by trying the recipe as instructed, then experiment with various ingredients to find your preferred flavor.
+In Japan, you can find variations made with green soybean flour (called uguisuko), as well as versions that incorporate ground sesame seeds or matcha powder.
+Start by trying the recipe as is, and if you are curious, experiment with different ingredients to find your preferred flavor.

 Kinako Nejiri (Japanese twisted soybean flour snack)